Admin and super admin roles in Asana

 In most cases, you will not need a super admin in your domain; if you do, you’ll see a message in the admin console that will guide you through verification.
 If you would like to pre-verify, you can do so by navigating to the admin console and clicking the Security tab, then click Admin Access and select to add a new super admin.

-Adding a super admin
+Adding the first super admin

 In organizations, super admins can add other super admins

-View and manage admins and super admins through the admin console
+View and manage admins

 View admins and super admins